valq7711/vue2pyj/README.md

     body:
         div(id = 'app'):
     script(src = "{{=URL('static', 'js/foo.js')}}"):

-# this is vue template part - will be compiled to html string
+# This is vue template part - will be compiled to html string
 # and injected into v-pyj part as foo_templ variable (see below)
 v-def foo_templ:
   div: